dsomleff/docker-camp/docker-syntax-volumes/README.md

 - Survives when container shutdown/restart, unless `-rm` is used
 - Can NOT be shared across containers
 - Since it's anonymous can't be re-used
+- Useful to prioritize container-internal paths higher than external paths
 ```
 docker run -v /app/data ...
 ```